AfsarJahan/scholarai/README.md

-# 📚 ScholarAI: Predicting Citation Impact from Research Abstracts using NLP + Statistical Modeling
+# 📚 ScholarAI: Predicting Citation Impact from Research Abstracts using NLP & Statistical Modeling

-> Can we predict how much a research paper will be cited — just from its title and abstract?
+**Can we predict how often a research paper will be cited — using just its title, abstract, and metadata?**

-> **ScholarAI** uses NLP and machine learning to find out.
+**ScholarAI** is an academic machine learning project that explores this question using NLP, explainable AI, and gradient boosting.
+Built by a Master’s student in Statistics & Data Analytics, it aims to model what makes scientific work *citable*.

 ---

 ## 🎯 Project Goal

-Predict the **citation count** of a paper using:
+To predict the **future citation count** of a paper using:

 - 📝 Title
 - 📄 Abstract
 - 🔍 Metadata (year, authors, journal, venue, etc.)

 And explore:

-**What makes a paper citable?**
+> **What makes some papers more cited than others?**

 ---